Rules

 Age is determined as of 31 December in the competition year.

-Participation in the European Championships furthermore requires Danish citizenship.
-Therefore, Danish citizenship is a requirement for participation in the final round of the competition (National Championships).
-All 15–25-year-olds residing in Denmark may participate in both the qualification round and the Regional Championships.
+Participation in the European Championships furthermore requires Norwegian citizenship.
+Therefore, Norwegian citizenship is a requirement for participation in the final round of the competition (National Championships).

 Only tasks included in the competition may be solved.
-Attacks against other participants (unless explicitly included in a task description) or against the platforms and infrastructures on which the competition/tasks are run are not permitted.
+Attacks against other participants or against the platforms and infrastructures on which the competition/tasks are run are not permitted.
 This means, among other things, that:

 - DoS/DDoS attacks are not permitted.